biophiliummenu

 With lectures by research biologists on:

 Great animal migrations, tracking, biogeography, flight, hitch hiking beetles, assisted migration, fungal navigation, the spread of disease, invasive species and sensory orientation.
-With a focus on a broad range of speicies including, Monarchs, fungi, trees, birds and beetles.
+With a focus on a broad range of species including, Monarchs, fungi, trees, birds and beetles.

 10 webinars in July, 2026